GMAT Test Dates | 2026-2027 and Beyond!

 Does the process of receiving and sending your scores impact your timeline at all?
 It can.

-Generally, you’ll receive your official score within 3 days.
-However, on occasion, GMAC may take up to 20 business days to report your score.
+Generally, your official score is available within 3 to 5 business days.
+On occasion, GMAC may take up to 20 business days to report your score.
 That’s almost a month!
 This is yet another reason to finish your GMAT early and well before your application deadlines.

 Also, note that this process of receiving and sending scores is the same whether you take the online GMAT or the GMAT at a test center.